-- salt and pepper
+- 1 teaspoon fine sea salt and pepper

-- a little oil for frying
+- 4 tablespoons oil for frying

-- In a large bowl mix together the flour, yeast, sugar and salt.
-Slowly start adding the lukewarm water, mixing with a spoon until the flour is incorporated.
-Knead the dough for about 10 minutes or until it stops sticking so much to the bowl, flouring your hands from time to time, if necessary.
+- Mix and knead: In a large bowl, mix the flour, instant dry yeast, sugar, and salt.
+Then, slowly start adding the lukewarm water, mixing with a spoon until the flour is incorporated.
+Knead the dough for about 10 minutes or until it stops sticking too much to the bowl, flouring your hands from time to time, if necessary.

-- Knead the risen dough very shortly to bring it in shape again.
+- Roll dough: Knead the risen dough shortly to bring it in shape again.
 Divide it into 10 parts and form 10 balls.
 Roll each ball into a thin circle.
-I did not require extra flour for rolling, but do sprinkle the working surface and the rolling pin very lightly with flour if the dough sticks.
+I did not require extra flour for rolling but sprinkle the working surface and the rolling pin lightly with flour if the dough sticks.

-- Heat a large non-stick pan.
-Brush it or spray it with a little oil and fry the pies about 2-3 minutes on each side.
+- Fry: Heat 1 tablespoon oil a large non-stick pan.
+Fry the pies about 2-3 minutes on each side.
 You will have to work in two or three batches.
-Keep the finished pies warm in the lightly heated oven.
+Add some more oil between the batches, if necessary.

-- Serve immediately with tomato and onion salad or eat cold as a snack.
+- Keep the pies warm in the lightly heated oven.
+Serve immediately with tomato and onion salad or eat cold as a snack.

 - Use a digital kitchen scale to measure the ingredients when baking; it guarantees for best results.